secretfader/secretfader/README.md

 ### Have a question? :mag:

+My primary development environment is [Neovim][vim] running inside [`tmux`][tmux], usually on my [Fedora]-powered [Lenovo ThinkPad X1 Carbon][thinkpad-x1]. :computer: When at the desk, I use a [WASD VP3 61-key mechanical keyboard with Cherry MX Brown switches][keyboard]. :keyboard:

-Want to know how I performed a specific task or which Neovim color scheme I'm currently using?
+Want to know how I performed a specific task or which color scheme I'm currently using?
 Most of my personal configuration is included in the [`ops`](https://github.com/secretfader/ops) repository.
 If that doesn't answer your inquiry, reach out via email (available on my profile and in Git history).